PsychNeuro/ed1/book/glossary.md

 ## M

+#### membrane potential
+is the electrical charge difference across the membrane (cell wall) of a +neuron --- this potential reflects the tug-of-war balance between excitatory and inhibitory inputs, and when it exceeds the +threshold, an +action-potential is triggered.

 #### millisecond
 is one thousandth (1/1000) of a second --- the fastest your brain can process information is roughly 200 milliseconds or 1/5 of a second.